 - Flip the pork chops and repeat on the other side.

-- Once both sides of pork chops have been seared, add milk and cream of mushroom soup on top of the pork chops
+- Once both sides of pork chops have been seared, add steak seasoning, milk, and cream of mushroom soup on top of the pork chops

-- Once the 6 minutes are done, manually release the remaining pressure.
+- Once the 4 minutes are done, manually release the remaining pressure.
 Open the pot and remove pork chops.
-Turn the pot to saute again and add the green beans.
-Cook this for 5-7 minutes, until the green beans are softened but still crunchy and the sauce has thickened.
+Turn the pot to sauté again and add the frozen green beans.
+Cook this for 7-10 minutes, until the green beans are softened but still crunchy and the sauce has thickened.
 Stir constantly to keep the mixture from burning.
-See notes above about using raw green beans verses frozen.
+See notes below or in the post for notes on using fresh or steamed green beans.

 - Turn the pot off and return the pork chops to the pot with the green beans.
 Toss all together with the sauce and enjoy!